Exuma Itinerary - The Perfect Week in Exuma

 Go to Stocking Island - half day or full day

 Fresh conch salad served right on the beach.
 Feed the stingrays, play volleyball and enjoy some beer and BBQ at the laid-back and iconic Chat & Chill beach bar.
 Pay the water taxi a few extra bucks and have them swing you by Blue Hole to feed the fish (bring some bread scraps)!
 You can also rent a boat at Minn’s if you want even more freedom to explore.
-We often skip the scene at Chat & Chill and go to the ocean side for some body surfing and hike to the peak.
+We often leave Chat & Chill until the end and go to the ocean side for some body surfing and hike to the peak.
 (More on the hike and a map can be found here).
 Water taxi from the main dock in George Town - runs hourly or as customers arrive.

 Take a tour of the Exuma Cays (Yes this includes Swimming Pigs!) - 1 Day

 Take a tour of Exuma Cays.
 Tour companies listed here.
 Available as group or private tours and also full day or half day.
-They leave from Barratry at the extreme North West tip of Great Exuma.
-You can see: Swimming Pigs, Iguanas, Nurse Sharks, Thunder Ball Grotto and much more.
+They leave from Baraterre at the extreme Northwest tip of Great Exuma.
+You can see: Swimming Pigs, Iguanas, Nurse Sharks, Thunder Ball Grotto, sunken drug plane, blow-hole beach, sandbars and much more.
 We have done both the half day and the full day tour as part of a group and also as a private boat...we've always had a great experience.
 You will end up with many great photos and memories.

 Sea Kayaking or Boat - half day (or multi day rental)